 After enjoying all that refreshment in Ontario’s Blue Coast, you’ll want to rest your head for the night.
 There’s no better spot to do so than the newly opened Insignia Hotel in downtown Sarnia.
 Featuring 84 rooms & suites with clean minimalistic style, this upscale boutique hotel opened its doors in late 2018 so you’ll be among the first to enjoy all the amazing amenities.
 You can also enjoy local sips in the lobby including coffee made with beans from local roaster Blackwater and craft beer from Refined Fool!

 Speaking of brews, craft beer continues to boom in Ontario’s Southwest.
 Over the last few months, a number of new breweries have opened in the region offering up their own unique take on favourite brews.
 Natterjack Brewing, the only craft brewery in Elgin County outside of St. Thomas, can be found in West Lorne, not far from the shores of Lake Erie.
 Pelee Island welcomed it’s first craft brewery to the Island when Stone House 1891 Craft Bar & Kitchen opened it doors with a great menu of local food, brews & even cocktails.
+The newest brewery joining the growing craft beer scene in London is Dundas & Sons Brewing, offering six beers on tap in the brewery's taproom.
 And finally we have Stonepicker Brewing Co.
 Not only is it a brewery, it’s a farm too!
 Located just outside of Forest, Stonepicker grows the barley and pulls water from their own well to make their brews!

 Step into the role of a chocolatier with the talented Cindy Walker, chocolatier and owner at Chocolatea in Ingersoll.
 Cindy will walk you through how you can handcraft your own gourmet truffles that are inspired by the local flavours of Southwest Ontario.
 At the end of this fun evening of sweetness, you’ll end up with your own batch of 12 yummy truffles.
 Truffle Camp runs on select dates and spots are limited so you’ll want to continuously check the schedule and sign up early!